Alignak-monitoring-contrib/alignak-backend/docs/install.rst

 As an example on CentOS (for python 2)::

-   # Il faut les dépôts EPEL !
+   # You need EPEL repository!
    sudo yum install epel-release

    sudo yum install uwsgi uwsgi-plugin-python